-Warning Signs for Scrubbing or Cleaning Your Email List
+Warning Signs for Scrubbing or Clean Your Email Lists

 Open Rates Lower Than Ever Before

-I hope you’re not one of those businesses who never track open rates.
+I hope you’re not one of those businesses that never track open rates.

 A low open rate signifies that your marketing messages may not want to be read by a lot of your subscribers.
 They may have gone with any of your competitors, already purchased your product, or eventually discarded the need for your service.